martinty/stk-controller/README.md

 # stk-controller

 Remote keyboard controller for SuperTuxKart.
+The SuperTuxKart window has to be in focus when the server is running.

 ## Client